DECODEproject/whitepaper/hardware_supports.md

     - execution of smart rules language
 - Local storage in the initial phases at least enough to store attributes

-The exact requirements of these will be determined as the project moves forwards and published.
-Different configurations will have different requirements - for example there will be significantly more minimum cmpute power required for a validating node than just running a single wallet, which is should be possible to run on a mobile device.
+The exact requirements of these will be determined as the project moves forward.
+Different configurations will have different requirements - for example there will be significantly more minimum compute power required for a validating node than just running a single wallet, which is should be possible to run on a mobile device.

 #### Transparency
 One of the goals of the DECODE platform is to create a level playing field that enables developers from all backgrounds to contribute to society by implementing innovative applications and opening up new economical, technological and social values based on the new infrastructure that DECODE will provide.
 To facilitate the participation of these developers, all the elements of the DECODE architecture should be open source.
 For that reason any device specifically designed to operate as a DECODE HUB should be open source and compliant with the Open Source Hardware Association (OSHWA).
 Schematics, design files and documentation should be available for designers to build upon.
 DECODE will encourage hardware designers to join their efforts in creating a more secure and open hardware.